 - Chop the escarole into ribbons, thoroughly clean ( a salad spinner works well for this), and add to the pot.
 Cook for 5 minutes.

 - Add in the meatballs.
 We recommend using this Italian turkey meatball recipe of ours.
 They have a ton of flavor, are juicy, and go perfectly with this soup.
-But, use any type of small meatball you like.
-Finally, add in the spinach and taste test the soup.
-Add a ½ teaspoon or more of black pepper and salt to taste.
+Finally, add in the spinach and taste-test the soup.
+Add a 1/2 teaspoon or more of black pepper and salt to taste.
 If more liquid is needed just add a cup or two more of stock or water.
+Serve in bowls topped with a drizzle of extra virgin olive oil and grated Pecorino Romano or Parmesan cheese.
+Enjoy!

 Top tips